 We had berthed our yacht ‘Voyageur’ stern-to on the quay in the Port of Mahon in Menorca – it was in the middle of August and the heat was unbearable as we had no air-conditioning in those days, just a wind scoop which collected air and directed it down through a deck hatch into the saloon.
 It didn’t help at all.

-A massive super-yacht flying a Panamanian flag had secured her lines and we looked up to see what we guessed were Filipino deckhands running all over the boat – and behind them was an old white-haired man dressed all in whites holding a whip which he was cracking as he ordered them to work faster.
+A massive super-yacht flying a Panamanian flag had secured her lines and we looked up to see what we guessed were Filipino deckhands running all over the boat – and behind them was an old white-haired man dressed all in whites holding a horse-whip which he cracked as he ordered them to work faster.

 The noise and commotion had attracted a mixed bunch of local fishermen and crew from nearby yachts who watched the goings-on in amazement.